Spring 2015 audition information

 - Saxophonists should audition on whichever saxophone (alto/tenor/baritone) they own and are most comfortable with; parts will be assigned.

 - Trumpet and trombone players may choose to prepare either the “high” or the “low” part, whichever best suits their range.
-Parts will be assigned.
+Parts will be assigned to those selected for the band.

 - The “Times Square” recording may be used for reference in practicing the prepared piece.
 Measure 91 is at about 2:50 on the recording.